thisdot/starter.dev/.github/pull_request_template.md

 <!-- Delete as appropriate and then go through the list, adding an X to every item you have completed -->

-- [ ] The changes follow the [contributing guidelines](https://github.com/thisdot/starter.dev/blob/main/CONTRIBUTING.md)
+- [ ] These changes follow the [contributing guidelines](https://github.com/thisdot/starter.dev/blob/main/CONTRIBUTING.md)
-- [ ] This starter kit has been approved by the maintainer
+- [ ] This starter kit has been approved by the maintainers
 - [ ] Changes for this new starter kit are being pushed to an integration branch instead of main
-- [ ] I have made sure that all of my dependencies are version locked
+- [ ] All dependencies are version locked
 - [ ] This fix resolves #<!-- replace with issue number -->
 - [ ] I have verified the fix works and introduces no further errors